 Although we’re surrounded by potential subjects, taking photographs of people can still be a challenge.
-We all frequently take photos of our friends and family, but what if you want to take photos of people you don’t know as well, or complete strangers?
+We’re all confident in taking photos of our friends and family, but what if you want to experiment with photography of people you don’t know as well, or complete strangers?

-Many of the entries in the People category of Our World is Beautiful have been captured by photographers whilst on their travels, and many of these images are candid, documentary-style shots which are quite different to the posed pictures you might take of people you know.
+Many of the entries in the People category of the CEWE Photo Award have been captured by photographers whilst on their travels, and many of these images are candid, documentary-style shots which are quite different to the posed pictures you might take of people you know.